auth1ery/rngames/README.md

 - `"url"` is the URL of your game.
 NOT the repo link, the playable game link.
 - `"description"` is how you would describe the game.
 - `"author"` is your name or alias you come by
-- `"tags"` choose a tag or use them all: rng, incremental, gacha, or idle
+- `"tags"` choose a tag below
 - `"openSource"` is when if your site is open source or not. choose between `true` and `false`.

+### tags

+seperated by `-`'s, the tags are:

+`rng - incremental - gacha - browser - archived - experimental - minimalist - grindy - solo-dev`

+choose one! :)

+---

 after you insert the JSON block and fill out the gaps, make sure to put an `,` on the game before your game, preferably after the last `}`.